BioBox/spm/README.md

 Refer to the manual page for various examples or read its source code to see how it works.

+This Fork aims to make it more POSIX compliant, without any major changes to the script.

 ----

 spm started as [tpm](https://github.com/nmeum/tpm) fork.